hn/bsh-home-appliances/README.md

 and an `A007MPL DREMAS` IC (MPL likely refers to a custom-made Mask Programmable Logic), which [according to the manufacturer](https://www.ast-international.com/en.products.position-force-sensors.html#product-11) is a specialized 3D hall sensor
 (the [corresponding magnet](https://www.siemens-home.bsh-group.com/uk/shop-productlist/00615666) is attached to the washing drum).
-The device is connected to the control board via D-Bus.
+The device is connected to the power module via D-Bus.

 There are 5 contact points on the back of the board that form a contact for [in-circuit serial programming (ICSP)](https://en.wikipedia.org/wiki/In-system_programming#Microchip_ICSP) (top to bottom):
 `(+ sign), VDD, PGC, PGD, MCLR, VSS/GND`.
 The chip can be interfaced with a [PICkit](https://www.microchip.com/en-us/development-tool/pg164130) programmer